collective/collective.revisionmanager/README.rst

 collective.revisionmanager
 ==============================================================================

 collective.revisionmanager is a Plone add-on that lets you manage Products.CMFEditions histories.
+It can be used with Plone 4.3.x at the moment.

 Features
 --------